jaqb8/30days-coding-challenge/README.md

 #### 02.10.2024

+- move registration from trcp to its custom action
+- created verify email page

+#### 03.10.2024

 TODO:

-- move registration from trcp to its custom action
+- fix middleware for auth routes
 - add animations

-#### 03.10.2024

--

 #### 04.10.2024